 W. A. Mozart

-The last of these half dozen is called “The Dissonance” because of the unusual adagio which introduces the first movement.
+The last of these half dozen is called “The Dissonance” (#19 in C) because of the unusual adagio which introduces the first movement.
 While all six quartets are masterpieces, this one is the most popular.
 It 4th movement is scored allegro molto.

 Gioacchino Rossini (1792-1868) was the only great composer of opera to write multiple masterpieces before the age of 25.
 Growing up in the theater doubtless helped